gitusercz/1BitTyper/README.md

 He replied soon for my e-mail.
 He was not interested in listening to audiobooks, but was interested in making possible reading alone and a tool that made him easier to communicate.
 So, I came up with two pilot projects.
 ## Blink pager
 Following a [PyImageSearch](https://pyimagesearch.com/2017/04/24/eye-blink-detection-opencv-python-dlib/) tutorial, I was able to build a pdf reading application, that was using the webcam to monitor the reader and turn the page upon a long blink.
 Telling the long intentional and short unintentional blinks apart was not easy.
+The tutorial was ending at the computer recognizing the blinks, I took it furter to recognize only long blinks and convert them to pyautogui simulated keypresses.

 [![Blink Pager](http://img.youtube.com/vi/2xVDDgs_4EI/0.jpg)](http://www.youtube.com/watch?v=2xVDDgs_4EI "Video Title")